Choosing small screens for digital signage might seem like a cop-out at first glance.

 Captive target viewers need these displays for digital signage

 Think waiting rooms, check-out counters, dressing rooms, elevators, retail shelves, end-of-aisle placement and bathrooms.
 They’re all places where big TVs wouldn’t fit, would get in the way or just ruin the décor you thought so much about.
-Additionally, in places like dressing rooms, bathrooms and elevators, your target viewer’s confined in a small area.
+Additionally, in places like dressing rooms, bathrooms and elevators, your target viewer’s confined to a small area.
 A more one-on-one connection with a small TV for digital signage offers the best way to showcase your marketing message.

 Additionally, because they’re not zipping through at quantum speed, your target viewers have the time and proximity to focus on your quality content.
 Plus, they’re more open to paying attention and acting upon your marketing message.
 Because with small screens for digital signage, it’s almost like you’re speaking to them alone, and not shouting at the crowds.